Equivariant periodic cyclic homology for ample groupoids: The Green-Julg Theorem

-Since $ \gamma_U $ is obviously compatible with the exterior differential $ d $ the same is true for $ \gamma_U^\G $, and we conclude that $ \gamma_U^\G $ commutes with the Connes boundary operators as well.
-The compatibility with the canonical restriction map from $ U $ to $ V $ is straightforward to check, and it follows that $ \gamma^\G $ is a chain map. \end{proof}
+Since $ \gamma_U $ is obviously compatible with the exterior differential $ d $ the same is true for $ (\gamma_\G)_U $, and we conclude that $ (\gamma_\G)_U $ commutes with the Connes boundary operators as well.
+The compatibility with the canonical restriction map from $ U $ to $ V $ is straightforward to check, and it follows that $ (\gamma^m_\G) $ is a well-defined chain map.
+Linearity over $ \ccinfty(\G \backslash \G^{(0)}) $ is clear from the construction. \end{proof}